 Well – this is what I’ve discovered.
 All of those “do-it-yourself/make the ugly pretty again/turn the crap to crystal” type magazines and websites I have found simply SUCK.
 Or – they suck for ME anyway .
 They are perfect if you are a person who either A) has money to invest in these DIY projects, because DIY doent NOT mean CHEAP B) has the time to spend 3 weeks stripping, sanding and refinishing crappy furniture or C)has the SKILLS to turn that black lacquer wardrobe into a cherry armoire.

 Nothing out there for the busy, poor, skillless woman who just wants to live in surroundings that look like they are at least from the last decade and preferably the last few years.
 I mean – lets face it – colonial designs and antique furniture?
 Those are “good” old.
 White Wicker furnire?
 Thats Shabby Chic.
 Black lacquer and gold trim?
 Not so much.
 Why doesn’t any of these magazines and websites have cheap ideas that require little time, no skill, but will make old crap look update.
+All I want is to be able to buy some antique furniture for sale online!
+Surely I’m not asking for too much?
 I’m asking for too much arent I?